graevsky/6thFinger-Controller/README.md

 You can build and flash the firmware with PlatformIO.

 1. Install PlatformIO CLI or use the PlatformIO VS Code extension.
-2. Connect an ESP32 board .
+2. Connect an ESP32 board.
 3. Build the project: `pio run`
 4. Upload the firmware: `pio run -t upload`
 5. Open the serial monitor: `pio device monitor -b 115200`